rebelsky/csc207c/_readings/search.md

   Else if values[mid] < value
     return binarySearch(value, values, mid+1, ub);
   Else
-    return binarySearch(value, values, lb, mid-1);
+    return binarySearch(value, values, lb, mid);
 ```

 Why prefer one over the other?
-I find the recursive version easier
-to analyze.
-However, unless your compiler optimizes tail calls,
-the iterative version is likely to be slightly faster.
+I find the recursive version easier to analyze.
+However, unless your compiler optimizes tail calls, the iterative version is likely to be slightly faster.
+(It is unlikely that you'll have so many calls that the stack overflows.)

 Analyzing binary search
 -----------------------